Shreyas-Wagire/eyeCursor-using-python/README.md

-# Eye Controlled Mouse Using MediaPipe and PyAutoGUI
+# Eye-Controlled Mouse Using Python

-This project demonstrates how to control the mouse pointer using eye movements detected by the webcam.
-The project uses the following libraries:

-- `OpenCV` for capturing webcam frames.
-- `MediaPipe` for facial landmark detection (specifically, the Eye Region).
+This project uses computer vision and Mediapipe to create an eye-controlled mouse.
+It tracks facial landmarks to move the cursor and detects blinks to simulate mouse clicks.

+---

+## Features
-- `PyAutoGUI` for controlling the mouse pointer.
+- **Cursor Control**: Move the mouse cursor using eye movements.
+- **Blink Detection**: Simulate mouse clicks by blinking.
+- **Real-Time Processing**: Works in real-time using a webcam.

+---

 ## Requirements

-Make sure you have the following Python libraries installed:
+- Python 3.x
 - OpenCV
-- MediaPipe
+- Mediapipe
 - PyAutoGUI

-You can install them using `pip`:
+Install the dependencies using the following command:
 ```bash
 pip install opencv-python mediapipe pyautogui